bpradillon/countries-world-fr/README.md

 > * Je suis allé à Chypre et à Saint-Martin
 > * Je souhaite partir à l'île de Man

-Exported functions :

-* getByCurrency : to find a country details by currency code (currency's issuing country is returned if several area use this currency)
-* getByCode : to find country details by country code

 ## Expected result

 Also exported in .csv and .json file, available in this project

 | Code |               Name in French               |  Article   | Preposition | Curency |